 The visuals, especially videos, make a long-lasting impact on people’s minds.
 That’s why creating short videos can help you a lot.

 It’s not necessary to have a heavy professional setup to create videos for marketing.
 You can use whiteboard videos of 1-2 minutes or even use mobile devices to shoot & broadcast live videos on Facebook.

 YouTube, DailyMotion & Vimeo are other services to host your videos without investing a lot in hosting space and bandwidth.
-You can also embed these videos easily to your site.
+You can also embed these videos easily on your site.

 4. Design Valuable Infographics

-Hiring a professional designer to get the top-class infographics can hit your wallet hard, but the DIY approach and graphic designing tools like Canva or DesignBold can make your work easier than you think even you are non-techie.
+Hiring a professional designer to get top-class infographics can hit your wallet hard, but the DIY approach and graphic designing tools like Canva or DesignBold can make your work easier than you think even if you are a non-techie.